A message from our Commanding Officer Deputy Inspector John Cappelmann

 MESSAGE: Please be advisied that the Precinct Phone lines are having some difficulty. to reach the front desk or to leave a message for Community Affairs Please dial (212) 477-7811

 PLEASE BE AWARE OF THE NEW TRAFFIC PATTERNS ON FIRST AND SECOND AVENUE.

 The Department of Transportation has installed new bike and bus lanes both on 1st-and 2nd Avenue, we are asking pedstrians to use extreme caution when crossing these intersections, look both way for in coming vehicular traffic.
 And bike riders that may be traveling the opposite direction. if you have any questions concerning these new bike and bus lanes please call 311.

-A Note from the President of the Community Council Jerry Shea:
+A Note from the President of the Community Council Neil Barsky:

-While you are on this website, be sure to check up the Events Page.
+While you are on this website, be sure to check the Events Page.

 How about bringing a neighbor along to the next meeting.

 Ninth Precinct Community Council Board Members

 Treasurer Krystyna Szabunka